 The Society had a great weekend in New Hampshire on Friday & Saturday, August 18 & 19th, 2017.
 Society members Dudley Cotton and Dr. Bill Wilson arranged play at these two Ross gems.
 Mark Rymuza organized the event.

 Friday - The Society played Manchester CC in a bit of rain.
 The course is an original Ross design opened in 1923 with ongoing restoration under the direction of Ron Forse and has served as a site for events such as the New England Amateur, NH Amateur, NH Woman’s Amateur, and the 2017 New Hampshire Open.

-August 19th - Saturday - We play golf in the afternoon at Wentworth By The Sea CC in Rye New Hampshire.
+August 19th - Saturday - Sunny skies made for a great day at Wentworth By The Sea CC in Rye New Hampshire.
 The club is one of the oldest courses in the United States and opened for play in 1897.
 The original nine holes were constructed on links land by George Wright and redone by Donald Ross and Walter Hatch in 1921.
 Geoffrey Cornish added the second nine holes in 1964.
 There are wonderful seaside views along Witch Creek and Little Harbor.
-The day begins with a par three contest on two holes with original Ross greens at 11 am, followed by lunch, then tee times begin at 1:30 pm.
-Golf will be followed by cocktails (drink tickets for two), hors d’oeuvres, and club house dinner at approximately 7:00 p.m.Details and entry form for this limited space event was sent to members by email blast on May 21.
-Board member Mark Rymuza is organizing this weekend.
-If you are a member of either club, your event fee will be adjusted accordingly.
+The day began with a par three contest on two holes with original Ross greens at 11 am, followed by lunch, tee times begin at 1:30 pm, ending with cocktails, hors d’oeuvres, and a club house dinner.